Robin Fåhræus

 Politician, painter.

-Tycho Hedén was a trained painter and also an ombudsman in the Swedish painters Union 1942–1954.
+Tycho Hedén was a trained painter and also ombudsman in the Swedish Painters' Union 1942-1954.

-Hedén was interested in politics and he was the director of Folkets Hus, chairman of Uppsala Workers municipality, chairman of Uppsala County Social Democratic Party District 1920–1960, member of the city council from 1919 to 1959 and member of the county Council 1930–1962.
+Hedén was interested in politics at an early age and he was the manager of Folkets hus, chairman of Uppsala arbetarekommun, chairman of Uppsala läns socialdemokratiska partidistrikt 1920-1960, member of the city council 1919-1959 and member of the county council 1930-1962.

-For several decades, Tycho Hedén was a leading politician in Uppsala and influential in the city's labour movement.
+For several decades, Tycho Hedén was a leading politician in Uppsala and influential in the city's labor movement.

-New residential areas were built in Uppsala during Hedén's time, which was led by City architect Gunnar Leche.
+New residential areas were built in Uppsala during Hedén's time, which was led by the city architect Gunnar Leche.

 Burial site: 0150-2047